 During the procedure, a surgeon will detach the large intestine from the surrounding organs and tissue.
 He’ll cut and remove the damaged or diseased part of the bowel.
 He’ll reconnect the healthy ends of the intestine with tiny staples or sutures.

-In a small number of bowel resections, the surgeon will need to do a colostomy.
+In some bowel resections, the surgeon will need to do a colostomy.
 This creates an opening in the skin, or stoma, for feces to pass into a bag.
 Your surgeon will perform a colostomy if there’s an issue that may keep the two ends of the intestine from healing properly.
-Most stomas are temporary.
+Some stomas are temporary.
 After 6 to 12 weeks, you’ll need a second surgery.

 Preparing for Surgery